- 9200 Fair Oaks Blvd, Fair Oaks, CA 95628

 Prior experience with the various handcrafts

-*In some cases, equivalency will be granted for foundation coursework done at another institution.
-This requires an assessment, transcripts, and documentation of equivalency.
+*In some cases, foundation coursework done at another institution can be transferred to RSC.
+This requires submission of transcripts and a Transfer of Credit Request.
 Please contact Admissions for more information.

 This program begins in late June with the modified Summer Foundation Courses and first two weeks of July with the teacher training curriculum courses, and accepts new students every summer.